-The visual resources assistant supports the art history department and all liberal arts courses, as well as studio courses through the production, cataloging, organization and maintenance of the college's digital image collections.
-These collections are hosted by JSTOR Forum, enabling round-the-clock access and seamless integration of our local collections with JSTOR's two-million-plus image collection.
+Our Visual & Archival Resources Assistant supports campus and departmental visual literacy needs by managing the college's archives and digital image collections.
+These collections, hosted on JSTOR Forum, ensure round-the-clock access and seamless integration with JSTOR's extensive two-million-plus image database.